- Award: MA, PG Dip, PG Cert

 We assume you’re committed to working in the film industry as a creative filmmaker.
 Through this course, you’ll use low budget feature film to prove your skills as a long form filmmaker.

 This experience may lead some producers and directors into work on other films, TV drama or drama documentaries.
 Producers will build up a series of skills, contacts, and experience that will allow them to develop subsequent projects with greater industry support.

-Other students may wish to pursue academic work as lecturer/practitioners.
-Another potential career route open to graduates will be to use their subsequent project as part of a creative PhD at BSU or another HEI.
+Other students may wish to pursue academic work as lecturers or practitioners.
+Another potential career route open to graduates will be to use their subsequent project as part of a creative PhD at Bath Spa.
 Other careers can involve working with arts organisations like the BFI, Creative England or regional screen agencies such as Film London.